 2. Provide all types of transportation (multimodal)

-To serve the growing number of trips and goods movement effectively and efficiently, our transportation network must provide and promote attractive and well-connected options for all types of trip-making: walking, rolling, biking, cars, buses, trucks, etc. Operating a multi-modal transportation system means that we are striving to serve trips (people, goods, and services) as well as managing road capacity for vehicles.
+To serve the growing number of trips and goods movement effectively and efficiently, our transportation network must provide and promote attractive and well-connected options for all types of trip-making: walking, rolling, biking, cars, buses, rail, ferry, trucks, etc. Operating a multi-modal transportation system means that we are striving to serve trips (people, goods, and services) as well as managing road capacity for vehicles.

 3. Climate (greenhouse gas reduction) and environmental quality